seapagan/seapagan/README.md

 ## Who am I?

 **Grant Ramsay**, also known as '**Seapagan**'.
-Coder, Full-Stack developer and unashamed
-Trekie (Star Gate was also pretty cool.
+Coder, Dev-ops, Full-Stack developer and unashamed Trekkie (Star Gate was also pretty cool.
 Discovery sucks donkey balls).

 I have been programming in one form or other since I was 10 (ZX81 BASIC WTF), which is over 40 years of wrist strain and no dates.

-27 years of this time I also had an amazing life and career in the offshore Oil and Gas Industry, travelling almost the whole world and finding new and unique local customs to be arrested for breaking, usually while inbibing new and unique local alcohol.
+27 years of this time I also had an amazing life and career in the offshore Oil and Gas Industry, traveling almost the whole world and finding new and unique local customs to be arrested for breaking, usually while imbibing new and unique local alcohol.

 Those days are way past now and I have returned to coding as a way of life.
 I am fascinated with new technologies and continuously want to learn more and more.

-My current languages of choice are Python, HTML/CSS etc, Javascript and Ruby.
+My current languages of choice are Python, HTML/CSS etc, Javascript (specifically React though I also perversely enjoy vanilla JS) and Ruby.

 Visit my [Portfolio page][porto] and my [Projects page][projects] for more insights!
 I'm also trying (badly) to resurrect my old